beneri/js-fingerprint-redirect/README.md

 - Links and references.

 ## A1
-Returns 1 is the two first characters in <code>navigator.language</code> is the same as the two first characters in <code>navigator.languages[0]</code>.
+Returns 1 if the two first characters in <code>navigator.language</code> is the same as the two first characters in <code>navigator.languages[0]</code>.

-This should always be true as per the standard:
+This should always be true as per the standard: https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages

-https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages